 The 18 committee votes in favor of the bill were all given by male lawmakers.
 The only congresswoman to vote, Erika Kokay, was the sole ‘nay’.

 Kubík Mano continues: “If this bill passes, it will most affect poor, black Brazilian women, as they can’t afford to be treated in clandestine abortion clinics.”

 Indeed, there is a typical profile of women who seek abortions.
 Roughly 90 percent of these women haven’t studied further than high school, and have limited access to birth control and sex education.

 The House’s special committee was set up by members of the evangelical caucus.
 It was a reaction against a 2016 Supreme Court decision that opened the door for the decriminalization of abortions.

-One year ago – nearly to the day – a Supreme Court mini-group ruled that abortion shouldn’t be considered a crime when performed within the first three months of pregnancy.
-The decision concerned a specific case concerning employees of an illegal abortion clinic in Rio de Janeiro.
+One year ago – nearly to the day – a Supreme Court mini-group ruled that abortions shouldn’t be considered a crime when performed within the first three months of pregnancy.
+The decision concerned a specific case regarding employees of an illegal abortion clinic in Rio de Janeiro.

 At the time, Justice Luís Roberto Barroso wrote in his decision: “Women bear alone the burden of pregnancy.
 Therefore, gender equality will only exist if women have the right to decide whether to continue a pregnancy or not.”